asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 ### Exercise 3: Finding the average value of die throws.

-##### For following questions, write a pseudocode and implement it in Python using only standard Python functions.
+#### For following questions, write a pseudocode and implement it in Python using only standard Python functions.

 1. What is the most likely sum from two-throws of a six-sided die?
 Most likely sum is the average value of die throws.

    * Hint: Average value = $$\sum\limits_{S} [S \times P(S)]$$
         Where S is a sum and P(S) is the probability of occurrence of a sum.

-2. Write a Python code for finding average value for *n* dice throw.
+2. Write a Python code for finding average value of *n* dice throw.

 3. What is the biggest number of dice for which you can get the average value of a throw?
 Note the time taken by computer to generate the average value of a throw of the biggest number of dice.